tessel/hardware/external-wifi-antenna.md

 ## Adding the antenna

-This modification connects an alternate RF path and populates the associated connector, thereby leting you add your own antenna.
+This modification connects an alternate RF path and populates the associated connector, thereby letting you add your own antenna.

 #### Gather the materials and read this guide completely